Introduction

 What Are the Advantages and Role of Insect Netting?

-You will find many insects everywhere you look in the garden compound.
+You will find many insects throughout the garden compound.

 Science says there are over 200 million insects for every person globally!